-The provisions of 24 C.F.R. § 570.489 (b) and 570.200 (h) permits a grantee to reimburse itself for otherwise allowable costs incurred by itself or its recipients sub grantees or sub recipients on or after the incident of the covered disaster.
-The provisions at 24 C.F.R. § 570.200(h) and 570.489(b) apply to grantees reimbursing costs incurred by itself or its recipients or subrecipients prior to the execution of a grant agreement with HUD.
+The provisions of 24 C.F.R. § 570.489 (b) and 570.200 (h) permit a grantee to reimburse itself for otherwise allowable costs incurred by itself or its recipients subgrantees or subrecipients on or after the incident of the covered disaster.
+The provisions at 24 C.F.R. § 570.200(h) and 570.489(b) apply to grantees reimbursing costs incurred by themselves or its recipients or subrecipients prior to the execution of a grant agreement with HUD.
 This includes but is not limited to activities supporting program development, action plan development and stakeholder involvement support, and other qualifying eligible costs incurred in response to an eligible disaster covered under Public Law 115-56, as amended.

-PRDOH incurred in pre-agreement costs and is seeking reimbursement for these costs that are reasonable and allowable under this regulation.
+PRDOH incurred pre-agreement costs and is seeking reimbursement for these costs that are reasonable and allowable under this regulation.
 PRDOH intends to recover the pre-agreement costs consistent with the authority cited in this section.
-These costs include the cost for salary, employer fringe benefits, and direct operating cost for each employee based on their individual percentage of time spent on the planning of the CDBG-DR program during a pay period.
+These costs include salary, employer fringe benefits, and direct operating costs for each employee based on their individual percentage of time spent on the planning of the CDBG-DR program during a pay period.
 Any cost associated with the disaster recovery efforts will be allocated based on the total time spent on CDBG-DR activities versus other duties for a particular month.